Understand the basic concepts of Oracle Data Mining.

 The process of data preparation is further complicated by the fact that any data to which a model is applied, whether for testing or for scoring, must undergo the same transformations as the data used to train the model.

-3.3.1 Oracle Data Mining Simplifies Data Preparation
+3.3.1 Oracle Data Mining for SQL Simplifies Data Preparation

 Oracle Data Mining offers several features that significantly simplify the process of data preparation:

-Embedded data preparation: The transformations used in training the model are embedded in the model and automatically executed whenever the model is applied to new data.
+Embedded data preparation: The transformations used in training the model are embedded in the model and automatically run whenever the model is applied to new data.
 If you specify transformations for the model, you only have to specify them once.

-Transparency: Oracle Data Mining provides model details, which are a view of the attributes that are internal to the model.
+Transparency: Oracle Data Mining for SQL provides model details, which are a view of the attributes that are internal to the model.
 This insight into the inner details of the model is possible because of reverse transformations, which map the transformed attribute values to a form that can be interpreted by a user.
 Where possible, attribute values are reversed to the original column values.
 Reverse transformations are also applied to the target of a supervised model, thus the results of scoring are in the same units as the units of the original target.

 DBMS_DATA_MINING_TRANSFORMPL/SQL package.
 You can use these routines, or develop your own routines in SQL, or both.
 The SQL language is well suited for implementing transformations in the database.
 You can use custom transformation instructions along with ADP or instead of ADP.